pelagios/recogito2/README.md

   * Implement PlaceLink rewriting after gazetteer updates (using optimistic locking)
   * The place schema doesn't yet include is_part_of relations.
 Q: how do we deal with incoherent hierarchy relations reported by different gazetteers?
-* Check the build file: do we need 'ws' dependency?
-Remove Groovy dependency in case we don't use ElasticSearch scripting after all
-* Accordingly, clean up elasticsearch.yml in case we don't use scripting
 * Fix the various compiler warnings introduced with the Play 2.5 upgrade
-* Upgrade to latest ElasticSearch version
 * Deleting a doc currently doesn't delete its annotations
 * Q: do we want people to be able to upload their own gazetteers, for exclusive use within a team.
   How would we model in ES?
 One separate index for user gazetteers + owner field + multi-index